No products in the cart.

 Ben is a frequent lecturer and publisher of articles on appellate practice, is an editorial consultant for the Matthew Bender Practice Guide on California Civil Appeals & Writs, and blogs at Southern California Appellate News (http://socal-appellate.blogspot.com).

 U.S. District Court, Central District of California

 Laurie Smith is a career law clerk for the Honorable John F. Walter, U.S. District Court Judge for the Central District of California.
 Prior to that, Ms. Smith litigated at several law firms in Northern and Southern California.
 Ms. Smith served as Managing Editor for the Virginia Tax Review Law Journal and is a 1996 graduate of the University of Virginia School of Law.

-Audio Course and Materials Package – CD or Download: $295
+Audio Course and Materials Package – Download: $295

 CA General: This program is approved for 3.0 units of general CLE in California.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.